flurium/jing/docs/tech-requirements.md

 | value    | string  |
 | product  | product |

-In comment and answer user is nullable, because after user is deleted user's answers can be still useful.
+In comment and answer the user is nullable because after the user is deleted user's answers can be still useful.

 | comment |                |
 | ------- | -------------- |